Yulin-W/making-history-sandbox/non_app_essential/development/Roadmap.md

 - [ ] 0.4.0: Toolbar
   - Lasso select
   - Eraser
-  - Put toolbar besides the color bar, perhaps by placing both in a colorToolbar component container
 - [ ] 0.5.0: Add smooth scrolling leaflet plugin
 - [ ] 0.6.0: Legend
 - [ ] 0.7.0: Plugin and extension capabilities, i.e. ensure there is a highly extensive and versatile API for accessing the various features of the features above (keep this in mind when writing the program as well, i.e. try to use functional programming I'd say)